 CPR certifications at the BLS level offered by any issuing agency will be accepted.

-If you are looking at certification through another agency or from another province, please ensure the certification is for Health Care Providers and is recognized by the International Liaison Committee on Resuscitation (ILCOR).
+If you are looking at certification through another agency or from another province, please ensure the certification is at the BLS level and is recognized by the International Liaison Committee on Resuscitation (ILCOR).

-If you have any questions regarding CPR Certification requirements for the Faculty of Nursing, please contact Debbie Laser (nursingimmunization@ucalgary.ca).
+If you have any questions regarding CPR Certification requirements for the Faculty of Nursing, please contact the Immunization Program Coordinator at nursingimmunization@ucalgary.ca.

 *If you plan to work for Alberta Health Services (AHS) over the next year, it is important to note that AHS employees must present Heart and Stroke Foundation certification.